HiveTrace/HiveTraceRed/docs/api/pipeline.rst

 .. automodule:: pipeline
    :members:
    :undoc-members:
+   :no-index:

 Constants
 ---------

-.. autodata:: pipeline.MODEL_CLASSES
+**MODEL_CLASSES**
-   :annotation: = Dictionary mapping model names to model classes
+   Dictionary mapping model names to their implementation classes.

-.. autodata:: pipeline.ATTACK_TYPES
-   :annotation: = List of all available attack types

-.. autodata:: pipeline.ATTACK_CLASSES
+   Allows dynamic instantiation of models based on configuration strings.

+**ATTACK_TYPES**
+   Dictionary categorizing attack types and their corresponding attack classes.
+   Used for organizing attacks by their strategy/approach.

+**ATTACK_CLASSES**
-   :annotation: = Dictionary mapping attack names to attack classes
+   Dictionary mapping attack names to their implementation classes and types.

-.. autodata:: pipeline.EVALUATOR_CLASSES
+   Allows dynamic instantiation of attacks based on configuration strings.

+**EVALUATOR_CLASSES**
-   :annotation: = Dictionary mapping evaluator names to evaluator classes
+   Dictionary mapping evaluator names to their implementation classes.
+   Allows dynamic instantiation of evaluators based on configuration strings.

 Pipeline Functions
 ------------------